danfuzz/bayou/doc/coding-conventions.md

   in annotations as if they were real types.
 The names are always capitalized.

-* When documenting functions marked `async`, the implicit promise returned by the function should _not_ be represented in its prose or `@returns` documentation.
-For example:
+* When documenting functions marked `async`, the implicit promise returned by the function should _not_ typically be represented in its prose or `@returns`
+  documentation:

   ```javascript
   /**